 Malaysia Country Report

 Transport, power, and telecommunications infrastructure is of very high standard, particularly in Peninsular Malaysia.
-The quality of labour is generally high, but there is a shortage of high-skilled workers.
+The quality of labour is also generally high, but there is a shortage of high-skilled workers.
 Malaysia also depends on foreign labour for low-skilled work.
-Although there are ongoing high-level corruption investigations involving politicians and their relatives, particularly against former prime minister Najib Razak, corruption in Malaysia generally poses a lower risk to business compared with other Southeast Asian countries except Singapore.
+Although there are ongoing high-level corruption investigations, involving politicians and their relatives, particularly against former prime minister Najib Razak, corruption in Malaysia generally poses a lower risk to business compared with other Southeast Asian countries except Singapore.
 However, the presence of major government-linked corporations in sectors such as transport, utilities, and banking will probably crowd out private companies.
 The bureaucracy poses no major obstacle to business operations.

 Vaccinations required to enter the country